-- A fully enclosed 5-bay steel frame helicopter hangar with remotely operated roller shutter doors. - A concrete framed 5-bay barn for hay and grain storage. - A steel framed 5-bay livestock shed with central feed passage. - Concrete framed livestock shed with lean-to timber store. - Pole barn. - There is an ample concrete yard area and hard standing for machinery.
+- A fully enclosed 5-bay steel frame storage shed with machinery and roller shutter doors opening into an adjoining enclosed block building. - A concrete framed 5-bay barn for hay and grain storage. - A steel framed 5-bay livestock shed with central feed passage. - Concrete framed livestock shed with lean-to timber store. - Pole barn. - There is an ample concrete yard area and hard standing for machinery.